jeffleeismyhero/devise-ios-fork/README.md

     - (void)deleteAccountWithSuccess:(DVSVoidBlock)success failure:(DVSErrorBlock)failure;
     ```

-Unless you've fallen in love with blocks yet, you can still pass additional parameters using regular methods:
+If you haven't fallen in love with blocks yet, you can still pass additional parameters using regular methods:

 * Single parameter: